user7/patcher/README.md

 executables.
 Individual patches are specified in config-like .pl files as binary, assembly or C code, the patcher takes care of compiling, linking and storing them inside the target executable.
 It should work on any recent Linux system and bin/patcher.exe is a Windows version made with perl packer.
+It is primarily targeted at older DOS executables where you may not have an option of using dynamic library and have to fit the patch into original file.

 License
 -------